BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 * Consider new placement of the backspace key, as it takes a moment to reposition the thumb afterward.
-* Fix the escape functionality when KC_SWITCH has been pressed.
 * Consider new placement of the caps lock key.
 * Consider using aliases for keys as outlined in the same article mentioned above.
   It certainly makes the code easier to read.